 Unemployment Assistance (PUA).
 These benefits supported the economic livelihoods of FAS workers.
-The ADB has been a major contributor to the FAS under the COVID-19 Pandemic Relief Option (CPRO) and provided Palau with loans of \$20 million.
-The ADB provided an additional \$55 million to Palau through a Policy Based Program loan to support government operations and mitigation programs, but contingent upon a series of reforms.
+The ADB has been a major contributor to the FAS during the COVID-19 pandemic.
+The ADB provided \$118.63 million in resources to Palau, including \$115 million in loans, \$1.77 million in grants, and \$1.86 million in technical assistance (TA).
+The loans included a \$55 million Policy Based Program loan to support government operations and mitigation programs, but contingent upon a series of reforms.
 In addition, the Palau CROSS Act provided unemployment benefits to foreign workers, a temporary jobs program and provided relief to affected segments of the private sector.